25 Oct What kind of leader are you? And how to become (more) engaged?

 Who are you as a leader?

 After sharing theoretical insights, Irina presented the 5-step approach to become self-aware of your leadership behaviors.
 She then challenged students to evaluate not only their leaders but also themselves, based on the self-determination theory principles.
-Rhonda: “We were provided with a checklist.
+Rhoda: “We were provided with a checklist.
 This hand-out and its time-based approach helped me to think in a critical way and promote action on my part on how I can be a more engaging and motivating leader, every day.
 I also heightened self-awareness around any disengaging tendencies.
 In addition, it reminded me about how I might convince my own leader to help with my needs in order to be a better leader for our organisation.”
 Emanuele adds: “The checklist helped me to reflect on my strong and weak points as a leader and will help me in the future to follow-up and continuously improve.”

-Rhonda concludes: “It is a privilege to reflect on the human project and improve ourselves as servant leaders, impacting those we influence positively.
+Rhoda concludes: “It is a privilege to reflect on the human project and improve ourselves as servant leaders, impacting those we influence positively.
 I also enjoyed meeting our Professor, Irina Nikolova, and hearing about her international academic experiences.
 The joy of live, in-person classes!”

 This article displays the student insights and experiences of our On-Campus MBA Understanding the Business module.
 Our On-Campus track has an on campus learning format and is part of the executive modular part-time MaastrichtMBA programme.
 The programme has a Triple Crown accreditation and is aimed for professionals with at least 5 years of working experience.